POPULAR FEATURES

 restaurant illustration

-Marvia 14.02.2022 10 min read
+Marvia14.02.20229 min read

-Nonetheless, there's a caveat here.
-Local online marketing is inherently not the same as online marketing.
-While the former is primarily based on the internet, the latter is focused around in-person marketing strategies.
+It's important to note that local online marketing is not the same as local marketing.
+While the former is primarily based on the Internet, the latter is focused on in-person marketing strategies.
 Pound-for-pound, though, it's the former that can bring you the most bang for your buck.
+People rely more and more on digital to make purchasing decisions.
+Search queries that contain "open near me" have grown globally by over 400%.
+This shows an important trend that local online marketing isn't just an overhyped buzzword; it's a money-making, crowd-pulling juggernaut.

 Let's set the stage with a quick definition.